mboros1/InfiniteCorridor/CODE_IMPROVEMENTS.md

   - boundary behavior + error codes for parse/invalid/empty

 **Still open**
-- Decide whether “truncation repair” should be more conservative (current strategy is intentionally minimal).
+- Decide whether “truncation repair” and the single repair pass should be more conservative (both are intentionally minimal).

 ### 2) Improve functional purity ⚠️ (partial)